yellowdog/python-examples/README.md

 ## yd-follow

-The `yd-follow` command is used to follow the event streams for one or more Work Requirements, Worker Pools and Compute Requirements, specified by their YellowDog IDs (`ydids`), e.g.:
+The `yd-follow` command is used to follow the event streams for one or more Work Requirements, Worker Pools and Compute Requirements, specified by their YellowDog IDs (`ydids`), for example:

 ```shell
 yd-follow ydid:workreq:D9C548:37d3c0cd-2651-4779-be17-89a8601b03b8 \